 Now imagine that sandwich shop was the Betfair market.

 The day to day variance would drive most sandwich shop owners insane.
 Some days you may sell 500 sandwiches, other days you may have to dump all your food supplies into the garbage as no business came through your door.

 You really do not need to get involved on the favourite in every UK horse race.
 And if you do you probably won’t be around long!
-Burn out and over Betfair Trading spring to mind.
+Burn out and over trading spring to mind.
 But there are notable exceptions to every rule!

-That’s why Betfair Trading at its core is always about managing risk.
+That’s why trading at its core is always about managing risk.

 Every time you trade the operating principle is hope for the best and prepare for the worst.
 The only way I’m able to control risk and at the same time participate in the market is by always cutting my position in half once a short profit target is met.
 As little as 1 or 2 points on the betting exchange.
 And let the rest run with a break even stop.
 No matter what anyone tells you, there is simply no way to know if any given trade will be successful.
 But I really believe that half a loaf is better than none.

-Success in Betfair Trading is contingent not only on your analysis but on your ability to properly manage your position.
+Success in trading is contingent not only on your analysis but on your ability to properly manage your position.

 That is why the game is hard.